 In our opinion, we would recommend Osprey.
 We have used Osprey for many years and really can’t fault them.
 If you are purchasing your first backpack, or looking for a replacement, then check out the best backpacks to purchase on a budget.

-You’ll need a good map and compass to plot the route you intend to take and follow the route.
-Going unprepared without a map could get you lost.
-Always research and plan your route before heading out on the hike.
+You’ll need a good map and compass to plot the route you intend to take and to understand the type of terrain you’ll be covering.

 You can use a GPS (Global Positioning System) to help you plot and navigate your hiking route, but don’t rely on this too much.
 Why?
 If the batteries run out, or no signal then you could get lost or deviate from the route.
 Should this happen, then the map will help to get you back to safety.

 In sunny conditions even if it isn’t hot, you can still get sun burnt.
 Sun burn isn’t good for your skin and can lead to skin cancer.
 So, to protect yourself, always apply sun screen, even if it is a cloudy day.

 Sun protection comes in different forms, from cream, to the spray that you rub in, to SPF lip balm.
 If you are light skinned, you’ll need a high SPF, always pack this and apply sun screen prior and during the hike.